investindex/TaxAdv/README.md

 &nbsp;

-### Two five-year rules
+### Five-year rules for your Roth IRA

 Roth IRAs have two somewhat distinct "[five-year rules](https://www.fidelity.com/insights/retirement/roth-5-year-rule)".
 The first is simple: you can't withdraw earnings from a Roth IRA until five years after your first contribution to a Roth IRA.
 If you turn 57 in 2022 and make your first Roth IRA contribution in the 2022 tax year, you can't withdraw earnings until Jan 1 2027, even though you reached age 59½ at an earlier date.
 You can always withdraw your cumulative Roth IRA contributions penalty- and tax-free.
 Most investors don't have this issue, since they start contributing to a Roth IRA long before their 50s.

 The second five-year rule is related.
 In a Roth conversion, you transfer assets from a traditional account to a Roth account.
-You can't withdraw these funds penalty-free immediately after converting.
+You can't immediately withdraw the converted funds penalty-free, like you can with direct contributions.
 If the conversion is done anytime in the 2022 tax year, the five-year delay starts on Jan 1 2022, and those funds could be withdrawn penalty-free on Jan 1 2027.
 If another conversion is done the following year, that money can't be withdrawn until 2028.
 If you inherit a Roth IRA, this doesn't alter the five-year timeline.

 &nbsp;